 How to apply

-Your employer must give you at least 2 weeks' notice of the redundancy.
-On
+Your employer must give you at least 2 weeks' written notice of the

-the date of the termination of employment your employer should pay the
+redundancy.
+On the date of the termination of employment your employer should

 If your employer has not paid your redundancy lump sum, you should apply to